Gold Coast Accommodation

-Fishing on the Gold Coast - Where to go, what to catch
+Fishing on the Gold CoastWhere to go, what to catch

-Undoubtedly the best way to catch fish on the Gold Coast is with a boat.
-While there are plenty of fish which hang around the shoreline, unless you are prepared to do some serious secret spot hunting you're only going to end up with smallish bream, whiting and flathead.
+While there are plenty of fish which hang around the shoreline, unless you are prepared to do some serious secret spot hunting you're only going to end up with smallish bream, whiting and flathead - see our guide on where to fish.

 If you have a boat the options are limitless, just cast out into the Broadwater, a river, creek or ocean and go where your electronic fish finder tells you.

 If you are on land there are still plenty of options.
 For whiting, bream and flathead, a good tactic is to go fishing at dawn or dusk on a change of tide just inside the mouth of a salt water creek.
 There are hundreds of spots like this all along the coast and if you time it right you'll come away with a haul.
-During winter you might want to try fishing for tailor of the rocks or a long jetty using pilchards or a good lure.
+During winter you might want to try fishing for tailor off the rocks or a long jetty using pilchards or a good lure.

-Most importantly, don't just go where the crowds are — especially in the school holiday season — just because there are 100 people fishing a particular spot doesn't mean there are any fish there.
+Most importantly, don't just go where the crowds are — especially in the school holiday season — just because there are 100 people fishing in a particular spot doesn't mean there are any fish there.
 If you look around for something different you'll be pleasantly surprised — it's common to find sharks and sea turtles in 'estuaries' most people would write off as dirty storm water drains.

 What to fish for